 Then I bought some from the grocery store and they were also really good.
-Bonus (their cheap grocery story) had a pretty good selection for vegan protein options in the frozen section.
+Bonus (their cheap grocery store) had a pretty good selection of vegan protein options in the frozen section.

 I wasn’t very impressed with Iceland’s fruit selection though.
 It was mostly just apples, bananas, melons, and blood oranges.
 But that’s understandable given their climate, isolation, and low population.

 The avocados were MASSIVE.
-I didn’t try one because it was like $9 USD for one avocado and I’m cheap, but it probably would have lasted me like 3 days!
+I didn’t try one because it was like $9 USD for one avocado and I’m cheap, but it probably would have lasted me for 3 days!